 A space-saving ficus

 Fans of the Fiddle Leaf Fig will be delighted to hear that this must-have plant is also available in other sizes.
 It comes in medium, perfect to fill a decent space but without taking up too much room or even in a smaller size, which we think is adorable.
 Whatever size you get your Fiddle Leaf Fig in, its gorgeous paddle-shaped leaves will still be just as eye-catching as those on the larger plants.
 If you’ve got a little bit less space but want to make a huge impact, then one of these stunning smaller versions of the Fiddle Leaf Fig could be the perfect plant for you.

 Despite the rumours, you cannot grow a new Fiddle-leaf Fig tree from just a leaf alone.
 It takes a 6-inch stem attached to a leaf to achieve the feat of cultivating your own home-grown Fiddle Leaf-Fig. It also has pretty poor results so you may be disappointed or waiting a long long time!

-When cared for properly and in optimal conditions, the Fiddle-Leaf Fig has been known to grow by as much as two feet in a single year!
+When you provide the Fiddle Leaf-Fig with the right care, it can grow as much as two feet in a single year!
 Luckily, potted Fiddle-Leaf Fig plants will never reach the astounding heights of their fully-fledged outdoor family members.

 Some of these have been known to stand as high as fifty feet tall.
 If you haven’t got as much space as you’d like, then perhaps a slightly smaller Fiddle-Leaf Fig would be a better option.
 Our Large Fiddle-Leaf Fig is around 80cm-1m tall, perfect for making a statement but it won’t grow you out of your home!